 In 2016, I decided that something needed to change.
-As a coach, I needed to take a stand against white supremacy, and a stand for white healing, in service of reducing the harm white people perpetuate against black and brown people.
-Since then, through talking, listening, reading, researching, brainstorming, receiving coaching, writing, and thinking deeply about what I can offer, I’ve created a tiny, sweet thing: an eight-week coaching experience for white individuals who have had enough, but don’t know what to do next.
-It’s called Exploring Whiteness, and it’s an opportunity to do a deep dive into race, acting in solidarity, and your role as a white person in the struggle for racial justice, with the goal of taking meaningful action during and beyond the eight weeks.
+I needed to take a stand against white supremacy, and a stand for white healing, in service of reducing the harm white people perpetuate against black and brown people.
+Since then, through talking, listening, reading, researching, brainstorming, receiving coaching, writing, and thinking deeply about what I can offer, I’ve created a tiny, sweet thing: a twelve-week coaching experience for white women who have had enough, but don’t know what to do next.
+It’s called Exploring Whiteness, and it’s an opportunity to do a deep dive into whiteness, acting in solidarity with people of color, and your role as a white person in the struggle for racial justice.
+The goal of this coaching experience is to deepen your understanding and analysis of whiteness and white supremacy, and to take meaningful antiracist action.
 Below, I’ve answered all of the questions I ask when I consider a new opportunity – even if this isn’t the right opportunity for you, I’d love to know what you think.

 What can I offer you, as a coach?

-A safe and confidential space to discuss race frankly and honestly.
+A safe and confidential space to discuss whiteness and white supremacy frankly and honestly.

-Guiding questions designed to investigate your thoughts, feelings, needs, and values around acting in solidarity with black and brown people.
+Guiding questions designed to investigate your thoughts, feelings, needs, and values around acting in solidarity with people of color.

-Resources (articles, videos, book recommendations) to spark critical thought and offer new perspectives on issues related to racial justice.
+Resources (articles, videos, book recommendations, podcasts, etc.) to spark critical thought and offer new perspectives on issues related to white supremacy and racial justice.

-A chance to uncover and challenge your beliefs and implicit biases around race and oppression.
+A chance to uncover and challenge your beliefs and implicit biases around whiteness, race, and oppression.

 Accountability and support with taking concrete steps to deepen your solidarity with black and brown communities.